symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

         :language: typescript
         :lines:  47-

 If the transaction is valid, nem2-camel returns a ``Transaction`` object.
-It is important to highlight that this transaction has ``unconfirmed`` status.
+It is important to highlight that this transaction has an ``unconfirmed`` status.
 Alice, or you, might still need to :doc:`wait  for several confirmations <../../concepts/transaction>` before executing additional actions.

 In case the Catapult REST server throws an error, the subscribe method will invoke the ``error function`` returning a ``TransactionStatus`` object.